How Much Does a Wedding Planner Cost in DC, MD, and VA? (2026 Real Talk Edition)

 • Jump in on the tricky logistics

-Full-Service Planning ($9,000 - $25,000+)
+Full-Service Planning ($7,000-$25,000+)

-• They find and vet every single vendor
+• Find and vet every single vendor

 • Negotiate contracts (often saving you enough to offset their fee)